EduardoZepeda/coffee-bytes-hugo/content/posts/examen-certificacion-azure-az-900-mi-experiencia/index.en.md

 The test is divided into different sections, each with a different value, generally fluctuating around 20%.

-At the end of the exam, the system automatically calculates your score and informs you if you passed.
+At the end of the exam, the system automatically calculates your score and informs you if you approved.
 You need a minimum of 700 points out of a maximum of 1000 points to pass.

-### Contents of the exam
+### Contents of the AZ-900 exam

 The exam is strongly oriented towards practical applications of cloud services.
 With questions focused on practical cases, where a fictitious company needs to decide which cloud service can best meet their needs, so it is not enough to know definitions, but to have a clear understanding of concepts, to be able to apply them in an environment a little more similar to the real one.